-In the absence of techniques for combining LRs, early FSC LR research applied naïve Bayes irrespective of the correlations in the raw data [e.g. 5].
-More recently, logistic regression fusion [6] has been used; a method developed in the field of automatic speaker recognition (ASR) for combining the results of different ASR systems.
+In the absence of techniques for combining LRs, early FSC LR research applied naïve Bayes irrespective of the correlations in the raw data [e.g. 15].
+More recently, logistic regression fusion [4] has been used; a method developed in the field of automatic speaker recognition (ASR) for combining the results of different ASR systems.
 Fusion is a form of back-end processing which considers correlations in the resulting LRs rather than correlations in the raw input data.
-Therefore, as suggested by Rose “it is … possible … that two segments which are not correlated by virtue of their internal structure and which therefore should be naïvely combined, nevertheless have LRs which do correlate” [7].
+Therefore, as suggested by Rose “it is … possible … that two segments which are not correlated by virtue of their internal structure and which therefore should be naïvely combined, nevertheless have LRs which do correlate” [14].
 Equally the reverse is possible, whereby correlated parameters generate non-correlated LRs.

 Therefore, it is preferable, and linguistically more appropriate, to consider correlations prior to the computation of LRs.
 We refer to this approach as front-end processing.
 This paper considers alternative front-end approaches to dealing with correlations and assesses their effects on LR output.
 Parallel sets of LRs were computed using the same 36 Standard Southern British English (SSBE) speakers for a wide-range of phonetic parameters commonly analysed in FSC.
-The LRs were then combined using three methods.
+The LRs were then combined using four methods.
 Firstly, OLRs were generated using a naïve Bayes assumption of independence between all parameters.
 This was intended to serve as a baseline for the least conservative strength of evidence by considering all possible parameters, irrespective of existing correlations.
-Secondly, phonetic theory was used to predict which parameters should be correlated in order to identify a subset of the best performing independent parameters.
+Secondly, OLRs were calculated as the mean of the LRs for each parameter.
+Thirdly, phonetic theory was used to predict which parameters should be correlated in order to identify a subset of the best performing independent parameters.
 These were then combined using naïve Bayes.
 Finally, correlations between all parameters were tested empirically.
 This information was used to identify a subset of the best performing independent parameters, which were then combined using naïve Bayes.
-The three systems were compared in terms of the magnitude of the resulting OLRs and their validity, evaluated using the log LR cost (Cllr) function [8].
+The systems were compared in terms of the magnitude of the resulting OLRs and their validity, evaluated using the log LR cost (Cllr) function [3].

 2. Method